 How and where to fly your drone in the countryside

-Flying a drone in the countryside's wide open spaces is great fun, but it's important to avoid harming wildlife, keep other people safe and be aware of the law.
+Flying a drone in the wide open spaces of the countryside is great fun, but it's important to avoid harming wildlife, keep other people safe and be aware of the law.
 Here is what you need to know.

 Previously the realm of big-budget film and TV shows, aerial photography of our beautiful countryside is now within everyone's reach, thanks to affordable drones with high-quality cameras on board.
 Teenagers can also spend hours flying a drone on a day out, testing their vehicle to its limits.
 But it's vital to be considerate of our natural spaces and of wildlife, as well as understanding your legal obligations, especially as new laws have come into force.